-IU football player Simmie Cobbs Jr. arrested at Jason Aldean concert for allegedly for resisting law enforcement
+IU football player Simmie Cobbs Jr. gets probation for public intoxication at Jason Aldean concert

 HAMILTON COUNTY, Ind. – IU football player Simmie Cobbs Jr. was arrested Saturday night, according to the Hamilton County Jail.

 He faces two charges, resisting law enforcement and refusing to identify.